Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A study looking at pazopanib for advanced kidney cancer (Pazo2)

-This study is looking at pazopanib for people with advanced kidney cancer (renal cancer) that has not been treated yet.
-This trial is supported by Cancer Research UK.
+This study looked at pazopanib for people with advanced kidney cancer (renal cancer) that hadn’t been treated yet.

 More about this trial

 - if pazopanib helped people whose kidney cancer affected their well being and quality of life